fstanis/miNWos/README.md

 ## Usage

 When launched, miNWos displays all the networks currently available to your device.

 `NOT_METERED` and `TEMPORARILY_NOT_METERED` are flags that indicate the network's current capabilities.
 For more information, see [`NetworkCapabilities` in the Android documentation](https://developer.android.com/reference/android/net/NetworkCapabilities).

 The default (active) network is always at the top and highlighted yellow.
+On some devices, only the default network can be displayed.

 The list is updated automatically when available networks change.
 Swipe down to trigger a manual update.